nhitran-tuni/webdev1/README.md

 ## Direct install
 Direct install of Node.js is instructed in the Handson video which is available in Plussa first lecture week course materials.
 Shortly summarized:

-In *Linux* you can install Node with the following commmands:
+In *Linux* you can install Node with the following commmands in your console:

 `node -v`